Is Acrylic Paint Flammable? The Surprising Truth Revealed

 Water-Based Acrylics

-• Quick Drying: Ideal for layering techniques.
+• Quick Drying: This characteristic is particularly beneficial for artists employing layering techniques.

 Oil-Based Acrylics